IndiePass/indiepass-desktop/README.md

   - Syndication targets
   - Publish date and status
   - Tags, with autocomplete
+  - Upload a file to media endpoint (soon in posts)
 - Accounts: configure endpoints and token
 - Developer: view response of microsub requests in console